JenJen-Great/2048-with-Pygame/README.md

 - Inspired by the original 2048 game by Gabriele Cirulli
 - This project was developed with assistance from an AI assistant (ChatGPT).
 All code was reviewed and adapted by me.

+# License
+This project is licensed under the MIT License — see the LICENSE file for details.